CompassionCH/compassion-modules/crm_compassion/README.rst

  * Portal users have an analytic account to track sponsorships gained by them
  * Can set ambassadors to sponsorships in order to track who brought them

+ Warning: This module deactivates e-mail notification for calendar events !
+    If you want to enable it again, please remove the config_parameter 'calendar.block_mail'.

 Usage
 =====